-- A new social network iPhone app fronted by a household name (soft-launching in New Zealand early 2017).
+- A new social network iPhone app fronted by a household name (soft-launching in Sweden summer-2017).

 - Multiple iPad games for some of the biggest names in Formula 1 (used privately at F1 events around the world).

-- Working with previous clients on adding new iOS 8, 9, and 10 features such as sharing and keyboard extensions, Touch ID integration, search integration, and support for 3D Touch, Siri commands, and iMessage apps.
+- Working with previous clients on adding new iOS 9, 10, and 11 features such as sharing and keyboard extensions, Touch ID integration, search integration, support for 3D Touch, Siri commands, and iMessage apps.